<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 image3

-This volume of photos increases your chances of capturing the perfect shot.
+This camera setting takes about 10 photos a second, increasing your chances of capturing the perfect shot.

 Activating burst mode is super easy.